lipro/lpn-doc-sphinx-primer/source/concepts/semantic-referencing.rst

 Semantic Descriptions and References
 ####################################

-|Sphinx| also has much more powerful semantic referencing capabilities, which
+|Sphinx| also has much more powerful semantic referencing capabilities,
-knows all about software development concepts.
+which knows all about software development concepts.

-Say you're creating a :abbr:`CLI (Command Line Interface)` application.
+Say you're creating a |CLI| application.
 You can define the name of the executable application :rst:dir:`sphinx:program` and its :rst:dir:`sphinx:option` and :rst:dir:`sphinx:envvar` quite easily.

 .. rst:directive:: program
 .. rst:directive:: option